tunylund/erigeri-godot/README.md

 ### Gameplay

 The game is a simple 2d fighting game, with inspiration coming from a Japanese fight-sport - Taido.
-The code I had was written using the language and mechanics the sport uses.
+The code I had written used the language and mechanics the sport uses.
 Most of the gameplay code could be copied over as is after just a simple conversion to GDscript.

 > ##### Prompt
 > _Please convert this javascript function into GDscript:_